 You are invited to this year’s Fall Welcome Picnic!
 The event details are listed below:

-This fun, casual event will feature food, an African drum group, games, and a chance to meet internationally-minded neighbors in the area!
+This fun, casual event will feature food, games, and a chance to meet internationally-minded neighbors in the area!

 We will be catering chicken and beverages (water and lemonade) but we ask that attendees also bring a dish to share!
 Please provide a serving utensil if your dish requires one and label it with your name.
 If you bring a dish from your country which might be unfamiliar to other, please provide a place card with the dish’s name and country of origin.

 We also ask that all possible allergens or other dietary notes (Halal, Kosher, vegan, etc.) for each dish be listed on a place card.
 For example: Peanuts, Tree Nuts, Milk, Soy, etc.

 We also encourage attendees to bring lawn or outdoor games, such as sporting goods, cornhole, frisbee, etc.

 We are excited to invite you to our next cultural luncheon!
 This time, we will feature the cuisine of Ghana as presented by the internationally recognized Dr. Fran Osseo-Asare, founder of BETUMI: The African Culinary Network.
 In addition to a delightful menu and presentation, we will be raffling one of Dr. Osseo-Asare’s cookbooks, which she has graciously donated.

 The menu for this event will include Bissap (hibiscus iced tea), green plantain chips, coconut rice, tomato gravy, groundnut (peanut) chicken stew, atwemo (twisted cookies), and tropical fruit salad.
 Additionally, Fran will guide guests in determining their West African “day name.”

 If you would like to attend OR volunteer, please complete our registration form.
 Like always, we will need plenty of volunteers to make this event successful!